box/boxcli/docs/metadata-templates.md

-  -y, --yes                              Automatically respond yes to all confirmation prompts --as-user=as-user                      Provide an ID for a user --bulk-file-path=bulk-file-path        File path to bulk .csv or .json objects --csv                                  Output formatted CSV --date=date                            Add a date field with the provided display name --description=description              Set the description of a field
+  -y, --yes                              Automatically respond yes to all confirmation prompts --as-user=as-user                      Provide an ID for a user --bulk-file-path=bulk-file-path        File path to bulk .csv or .json objects --copy-instance-on-item-copy           Whether to include the metadata when a file or folder is copied --csv                                  Output formatted CSV --date=date                            Add a date field with the provided display name --description=description              Set the description of a field